 Dudu Mimran, Ron Bitton, Yehonatan Kfir, Eitan Klevansky, Oleg Brodt, Heiko Lehmann, Yuval Elovici, Asaf Shabtai

-The Open Radio Access Network (O-RAN) is a promising radio access network (RAN) architecture aimed at reshaping the RAN industry toward an open, adaptive, and intelligent RAN.
-In this paper, we perform a comprehensive security analysis of O-RANs.
-Specifically, we review the architectural blueprint designed by the O-RAN Alliance, leader in the cellular ecosystem.
-As part of the security analysis, we provide a detailed overview of the O-RAN architecture; present an ontology for evaluating the security of a system that is currently at an early development stage; identify O-RAN’s high-risk areas; enumerate O-RAN’s threat actors; and model potential threats to O-RAN.
-The significance of this work is in providing an updated attack surface to cellular network operators.
-Based on the attack surface, cellular network operators can carefully deploy the appropriate countermeasures to improve O-RAN’s security.
+The Open Radio Access Network (O-RAN) is a promising RAN architecture, aimed at reshaping the RAN industry toward an open, adaptive, and intelligent RAN.
+In this paper, we conducted a comprehensive security analysis of Open Radio Access Networks (O-RAN).
+Specifically, we review the architectural blueprint designed by the O-RAN alliance — A leading force in the cellular ecosystem.
+Within the security analysis, we provide a detailed overview of the O-RAN architecture; present an ontology for evaluating the security of a system, which is currently at an early development stage; detect the primary risk areas to O-RAN; enumerate the various threat actors to O-RAN; and model potential threats to O-RAN.
+The significance of this work is providing an updated attack surface to cellular network operators.
+Based on the attack surface, cellular network operators can carefully deploy the appropriate countermeasure for increasing the security of O-RAN.